 At first, allowing a 50 instead of a 0 almost sounds like a sympathy grade that may enable lack of effort.
 However, I’ve found that the students who continue to not put in the effort still fail whether they get 50s or 0s.
 The difference is that I’ve seen so many students in this position who would usually tune me out eventually warm up to me through relationship building, and then we’re able to get to work and get them going in the direction we both want them to go.
 It doesn’t work for everyone, but there’s at least an opportunity.
 This wasn’t the case before I used this approach.

 I think pressure is very harmful for learning.
 At least it was for me when I was in school.
 I remember wishing I could just have the freedom to learn without the pressure of grades.
 Instead, I was always worried if my grade was high enough, or if I was going to get into the college I liked, and this led to me doing whatever was needed to get a good grade instead of truly focusing on learning.

 This goes hand in hand with the less pressure section.
 I’m definitely in favor of less formal testing.
 The less we get kids to think they’re in a formal, pressure packed, testing situation, the better.
-Short quizzes help with this, and overall I devote less time to actual test days and days devoted to preparing for tests (we don’t have review days for quizzes) with SBG.
-In general, students seem to be less intimidated by a short quiz than a long test.
+Quizzes help with this, and overall I devote less time to actual test days and days devoted to preparing for tests (we don’t have review days for quizzes) with SBG.
+In general, students seem to be less intimidated by a quiz than a long test.

-Also, I’m trying to get better and better at finding and using formative assessment techniques in order to know where kids are without actually putting them in a quiz situation.
+Also, I’m trying to get better at finding and using formative assessment techniques in order to know where kids are without actually putting them in a quiz situation.
 The more we can discover about student thought process and progress without them knowing that we’re assessing them, the less pressure they will feel.
 Also, ultimately, I want to spend more and more time learning than testing.
 The more teaching days the better.

 “Sweet Spot” Pacing